ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 ### Applying Queries

 You can always just enter the query into the text field and press `Enter` to apply the query.
-By using pre-defined queries you save the time for typing and get always the same result (without any typing errors.)
+Or use a pre-defined queries which applies directly and saves the time of typing.

 ![Search Filter - Apply/Remove] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Search_Filter_Apply_Remove.gif)